earenson/add-linked-images-to-gallery-v02/README.md

 add-linked-images-to-gallery-v02
 ================================

-A fork of BBQ Iguana's Wordpress plugin to import and re-attach externally linked images in posts.
+A fork of BBQ Iguana's (http://www.bbqiguana.com/) Wordpress plugin to import and re-attach externally linked images in posts.
+The plugin is no longer actively maintained, so I'm sharing my edits here.

 I needed a way to import images from content imported from a ColdFusion-powered site, where image source URLs didn't include the file extension.
 Most URLs looked something like: